 There is plenty to do in this tranquil part of South Taranaki - get active or just chill at the beach!

-Comprised of volcanic black sand and large rock pools at the North-West end of the beach at low tide.
+The beach is comprised of volcanic black sand with large rock pools at the North-West end of the beach at low tide.
 From low tide you can see the top of our beautiful Maunga Taranaki (clouds permitting!).

 Don’t know how to surf?!
 Need a board, a wetsuit?
 No problem – contact: